 Volunteer at fun and educational Saturday activity days for local children aged 7-11.

-Various Saturdays throughout term-time
+Various Saturdays throughout the academic year

 Having a disadvantaged background has a significant impact on a child's educational attainment and on their social and emotional well-being and development.
 Additionally, children from low-income backgrounds will have experienced far fewer extra-curricular activities than children from more wealthy backgrounds.